4shlyn/BSS-ArcadeCabinet/README.md

 # BSS-ArcadeCabinet 1.0!
-UI and sqlite management for the cabinet, with my game for a sample
+UI and sqlite management for the cabinet, with my game for a sample Displays history of ICS3U games, from 2022 onwards - see the DT Lab for the cabinet!

 Cabinet Code last updated June, 2023
 To test it out, you'll need: